veetsok/task-master/README.md

 # MasterTask

-## Welcome to MasterTask, a Single Page Application (SPA) Todo App that serves as a comprehensive web solution for efficient project and to-do list management.
+## Welcome to MasterTask, a Multi-Page  Application (SPA) Todo App that serves as a comprehensive web solution for efficient project and to-do list management.
 This project is built using the MERN stack (MongoDB, Express, ReactJS, NodeJS) alongside TypeScript, Redux, and Vite, showcasing a powerful and scalable approach to modern web development.

 ## Table Of Content